-The Global Residence Programme is aimed at attracting more third country national individuals in taking up residence in Malta without taking up employment in Malta, with foreign-source income remitted to Malta by the beneficiary or its dependants being taxed at a flat rate of 15%, subject to a minimum tax of EUR 15,000 per annum.
-Beneficiaries should satisfy a number of qualifying criteria in order to be eligible for the beneficial tax treatment.
+- The Global Residence Programme is aimed at attracting more third country national individuals in taking up residence in Malta without taking up employment in Malta. - Foreign-source income remitted to Malta by the beneficiary, or their dependents is taxed at a flat rate of 15%, subject to a minimum tax of EUR 15,000 per annum. - Beneficiaries should satisfy a number of qualifying criteria in order to be eligible for the beneficial tax treatment.